 Spending less time on unnecessary meetings

-We all have been there - sneakily napping in boring corporate meetings, wasting time on catching up on projects instead of working on them, ticking working hours away with yet another 1-to-1… Remote work slashes down significantly time spent on unnecessary meetings.
-You are calling in with your boss or counterparts or discussing matters via communication channels such as Slack, Skype, Hangouts etc., and don’t feel a need to spend hours discussing irrelevant issues.
+We all have been there - sneakily napping in boring corporate meetings, wasting time on catching up on projects instead of working on them, ticking working hours away with yet another 1-to-1… Remote work significantly cuts down time spent on unnecessary meetings.
+You are calling in with your boss or colleagues, or discussing matters via communication channels such as Slack, Skype, Hangouts etc., and you don’t need to spend hours discussing irrelevant issues.
 Conversations are direct and to the point, both parties wanting to get on with their work quickly.

-Additionally, when your remote work is connected to flexible hours and per-task settlement, you don’t want to waste time and energy on unimportant, un-job related small talk.
-You focus on your work and getting it done the best way possible in the quickest time.
+Additionally, when your remote work is connected to flexible hours and per-task settlement, you don’t want to waste time and energy on unimportant small talk.
+You focus on your work and getting it done in the best way possible, in the shortest amount of time.

 As Darek notices:

-“Working from home makes me more focused: I’m not distracted by co-workers and I don’t waste time on walking around the office, for instance to the HR department, to a canteen, or on attending meetings”.
+*“Working from home makes me more focused: I’m not distracted by co-workers and* *I don’t waste time on walking around the office, visiting the HR department or a canteen, or attending meetings”.*

 What about productivity?

-The employee is happier and more productive while working remotely - which also makes his boss (in case he has one) more satisfied.
+The employee is happier and more productive while working remotely - which also makes their boss (in case they have one) more satisfied.
 Well-organized remote work is a win-win solution for everyone. iRonin can be proof of this, as it is composed of a team of remote-working employees.